Once you submit your primary application, the work isn't over. Secondary essays are still a huge part of your medical school application.

 One common feedback I give to students I work with is that they're not answering the question.
 They told a beautiful narrative about this patient they saved but they didn't answer the question the school was looking for.
 You have to answer the questions.

 Most of the questions are asking you something very specific so keep that in mind and make sure you're answering the question.
-I recommend you get feedback from somebody and ask whether you're answering the question here.
+I recommend you get feedback from somebody.
+Ask them to review whether or not you're answering the question asked.

 [08:49] Fourth Biggest Mistake: Too Generic